Kelly Preston: Personal life

 Preston was married to actor Kevin Gage from 1985 until their divorce in 1987.
 She also had a relationship with George Clooney in the late 1980s.

-She was briefly engaged to Charlie Sheen in 1990, but ended the relationship shortly after he allegedly shot her in the arm.
+Preston was briefly engaged to Charlie Sheen in 1990, but ended the relationship shortly after an accidental gun discharge left shrapnel in her body.
 In a 2011 interview with TMZ, Preston said that Sheen did not shoot her.

 Preston met John Travolta in 1987 while filming The Experts.
 They married in 1991, traveling to Paris on an Air France Concorde for a wedding ceremony at the Hotel de Crillon (on the Place de la Concorde) on September 5, 1991.
 However, a second ceremony was required because the first, performed by a French Scientology minister (both Preston and Travolta were Scientologists), was considered invalid.
-The second ceremony took place on September 12 in Daytona Beach, Florida.
+The second ceremony took place on September 12, 1991, in Daytona Beach, Florida.
 Preston and Travolta had three children: son Jett, daughter Ella Bleu, and a second son, Benjamin.
 Preston remained a Scientologist until her death.

 Death of Jett Travolta

 Preston's son Jett Travolta was described as suffering from Kawasaki disease as an infant and had a history of seizures.
 In 2003, Preston appeared on The Montel Williams Show to promote L. Ron Hubbard's Purification Rundown, which she credited with helping her son.

-On January 2, 2009, Jett Travolta died while the family was vacationing in the Bahamas.
+On January 2, 2009, Jett Travolta died at the age of 16 while the family was vacationing in the Bahamas.
 His death was attributed to a seizure.
-In September 2009, Travolta and Preston confirmed longstanding speculations when they testified that their son had autism and suffered regular seizures.
-This transpired during their testimony at the trial resulting from an extortion attempt related to their son's death.

 On January 23, 2009, three people were arrested in the Bahamas in connection with a multimillion-dollar extortion plot against Travolta and Preston concerning the circumstances of their son's death.
 One of the men, Obie Wilchcombe, a member of the Bahamian Parliament and former Bahamian Minister of Tourism, was described as a "close friend" of Travolta and Preston.
 Two others allegedly involved were an EMT named Tarino Lightbourne and a Bahamian senator named Pleasant Bridgewater.
 Bridgewater was charged with abetment to extort and conspiracy to extort and resigned from the Senate as a result of the allegations.
+Travolta and Preston confirmed longstanding speculations when they testified that their son had autism and suffered regular seizures.
 The first trial ended in a mistrial.

 After a second jury had been selected, the Travoltas elected to drop the case and all charges against the defendants were dismissed.

 Death

 On July 12, 2020, Preston died at the age of 57 at her home in Clearwater, Florida, two years after she had been diagnosed with breast cancer.
 Her diagnosis was not widely publicized.
-Preston had been receiving treatment at the MD Anderson Cancer Center in Houston; she had also been treated at other medical centers.
-Her death was announced in an Instagram post under an account belonging to John Travolta and Ella Bleu.
+Preston had been receiving treatment at the MD Anderson Cancer Center in Houston, and had also been treated at other medical centers.
+Travolta announced her death on his Instagram account.